 The BP predictions for profits to each tier, and the median experimental outcomes are shown in Table 6.
-While the median outcomes are consistent with BP's predicted relative profit profiles, the point predictions are significantly different from the experimental outcomes in more than half the data.
-In general, we find that retailer profits are generally lower than predicted, manufacturer profits are sometimes higher than predicted, and supplier profits are sometimes higher than predicted.
+While the median outcomes are consistent with BP's predicted relative profit profiles (as we expect given the results of the previous section), the point predictions are significantly different from the experimental outcomes in more than half the data9.
+In general, we find that